Nicolaus Schmidt: Photography and painting projects

 In 2011 Nicolaus Schmidt portrayed New York b-boys in his book "Breakin the city".
 His pictures are a unique mixture between dance and architecture photography.
 This book marks the end of his breakdancers project.

 In his book "Astor Place - Broadway - New York" the photographer documents a barber shop where more than 50 hair stylists immigrated from all parts of the world are on work in the basement of an East Village building.
 Astor Place Hairstylists is one of the last stores remaining from the 1940s in Lower Manhattan.
 Nicolaus Schmidt captures the unique atmosphere of this living museum.

 In 2015 the exhibition „Dignity and Strength - Photographs of Women in India“ at the India International Centre in New Delhi was covered by several of the main Indian newspapers.
 Nicolaus Schmidt’s portrait-series reflect the situation of women, caught between tradition, religion and the modern age.
 The artist points at the contradictions in the relationship between women and men.
 The photographs reveal that even the poorest women are capable of displaying a surprising self-confidence.

 In 2022 the second exhibition of Nicolaus Schmidt at the India International Centre – INDIA TECTON | Architectural Expressions in India – was inaugurated by the German ambassador Mr. Philipp Ackermann.
+The book and exhibition INDIA TECTON are the result of ten years of photographic research into the forms of Indian architecture.
+The artist shows a complex, multi-faceted, diverse history of India through its architecture.

+On 13th May 2023, there was another INDIA TECTION exhibition of Nicolaus Schmidt which took place at Goethe-Institut Bangalore, in collaboration with the with Museum of Art & Photography, Bangalore.